aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson/_index.md

 ```

 ## How to Convert GeoJSON to TopoJSON (Step‑by‑Step)

+VectorLayer.Convert() is Aspose.GIS's single‑call method that transforms one GIS format into another.
+This single call handles both the input and output drivers (`Drivers.GeoJson` and `Drivers.TopoJson`) and writes the result to the target path. `Drivers.GeoJson` identifies the GeoJSON input driver, while `Drivers.TopoJson` identifies the TopoJSON output driver.

 ### Step 1: Load the GeoJSON File
 Identify the path of the source GeoJSON file.
 Aspose.GIS reads the file directly from disk, so no additional parsing code is needed.